rupeshtiwari/learning-apache-spark/README.md

 - When cluster created we did not pass number of thread so it took default number as `8` based on my laptop hardware resource available.
 - Storage Memory it took maximum `434.4 MB`.
 This is sum of overall JVM.
 - You can access this spark context UI till your spark shell is open.
 Once you quit spark shell you will loose the access to this UI.
+- Each Executer is a JVM that run on a independent machine.You don't have control which executer will run on which slave machine.
+Cluster manager is the guy who will assign executer to slave machine.

 # Running Jupyter Notebook ( In local cluster and client mode ) in your MAC laptop